-be both complex and time consuming.
+be both complex and time-consuming.
 Packaging with Nix dramatically reduces this overhead by

 providing the ability to step through a derivation’s entire dependency